 Looking for the best things to do on a rainy day in Virginia Beach?
 Has snow or ice thrown a wrench into your plans?
 Going crazy with another snow day stuck with the kids?
+Or is the heat driving you inside?
 I mean, you can only binge-watch so many TV shows or complete so many coloring books before going stir crazy!

-So embrace the weather and check out these rainy (or snowy) day activities.
+So embrace the weather and check out these rainy (or snowy or hot) day activities.
 You might have so much fun you'll look back and thank the weatherman.

 Check out a museum

-The words "indoor," "warm" and "dry" sound wonderful on a nasty, wet or snowy day, so use this as an opportunity to visit that museum you've always wanted to see.
+The words "indoor," "warm" and "dry" sound wonderful on a nasty, wet, snowy, or super humid day, so use this as an opportunity to visit that museum you've always wanted to see.
 Here are a few places to consider:

 Virginia Museum of Contemporary Art